Getting to the Heart of Dental Disease

-It is our experience at the Dental Wellness Center and in my lectures, that when attendees or my new patients are asked whether a dentist or hygienist has ever had them demonstrate their self-care technique, only about 1 in 50 answers affirmatively.
-Similar to having a 16 year-old, having read a driver’s manual taking a drive on the freeway.
-This is a blight within the dental education system itself, where dentists and hygienists are primarily taught treatment techniques – not how to teach effectively.
+It is our experience at the Dental Wellness Center and in my lectures, that when patients or attendees are asked if a dentist or hygienist has ever had them demonstrate their self-care technique, only about 1 in 30 answers affirmatively.
+Similar to it being OK for a 16 year-old to take a drive on the freeway after just having read the driver’s manual.
+This is a blight within the dental education system itself, where dentists and hygienists are primarily taught treatment techniques – not how to teach.

 * Charles C. Bass, M.D.
 American Heart Journal, St. Louis, Vol.69, pages 718-719, May 1965 excerpts: